Giving Back: CrossFit Cape Ann Serves it up at The Open Door

 Karen and Jon Conant of CrossFit Cape Ann have the community spirit thing down.
 The members are super motivated for all of their events, and it’s so much fun to see how they rally together to support a good cause.
 It’s such a positive and fun atmosphere every time I visit.
 From their cool design inside the gym, to their group events outside the gym like their Sunday evening “bike gang”, it’s clear that this couple throws all of their creative energy into this gym.

-As their nutrition consultant and friend, I thought it might be fun to gather up a group from the gym and serve up a meal at The Open Door Food Pantry.
+I thought it might be fun to gather up a group from the gym and serve up a meal at The Open Door Food Pantry.
 Gloucester is a beautiful seaside town north of Boston, but actually has a population in need of nutritious food.

 The Open Door provides a food pantry, community meals, a thrift store and a mobile market which provides free farmers market produce and groceries to schools and senior centers across town in addition to job training and other services.